-We are a biopharmaceutical company focused on the development and commercialization of several immunotherapy technologies and other cancer-targeting biologics.
+We are a biopharmaceutical company focused on the development and commercialization of several immunotherapy technologies and other cancertargeting biologics.
 Our drug candidates, including antibodies, antibody-drug conjugates and other protein-based therapeutics, are derived from a broad set of complementary technologies which have the ability to engage the human immune system and/or directly inhibit tumors to treat specific types of cancer or other diseases.

 Our latest stage drug candidate, glembatumumab vedotin (also referred to as CDX-011) is a targeted antibody-drug conjugate in a randomized, Phase 2b study for the treatment of triple negative breast cancer and a Phase 2 study for the treatment of metastatic melanoma.
 Varlilumab (also referred to as CDX-1127) is an immune modulating antibody that is designed to enhance a patient's immune response against cancer.
-We established proof of principal in a Phase 1 study with varlilumab, which supported the initiation of combination studies in various indications.
-We also have a number of earlier stage drug candidates in clinical development, including CDX-0158, a humanized monoclonal antibody (mAb) currently in a Phase 1 dose escalation study in refractory gastrointestinal stromal tumors (GIST) and other KIT positive tumors; CDX-3379, a human monoclonal antibody which recently completed a Phase 1b study in patients with solid tumors; CDX-014, an antibody-drug conjugate targeting renal and ovarian cancers; CDX-1401, a targeted immunotherapeutic aimed at antigen presenting cells, or APCs, for cancer indications; and, CDX-301, an immune cell mobilizing agent and dendritic cell growth factor.
-Our drug candidates address market opportunities for which we believe current cancer therapies are inadequate or non-existent.
+We established proof of principle in a Phase 1 study with varlilumab, which supported the initiation of combination studies in various indications.
+We also have a number of earlier stage drug candidates in clinical development, including CDX-3379, a human monoclonal antibody designed to block the activity of ErbB3 (HER3) in solid tumors; CDX-014, an antibody-drug conjugate targeting renal and ovarian cancers; CDX-1401, a targeted immunotherapeutic aimed at antigen presenting cells, or APCs, for cancer indications; and, CDX-301, an immune cell mobilizing agent and dendritic cell growth factor.
+Our drug candidates address market opportunities for which we believe current therapies are inadequate or non-existent.